petersuhm/php-atom/README.md

 * If the "type" attribute is not provided, Atom Processors MUST behave as though it were present with a value of "text".
+* A Date construct is an element whose content MUST conform to the "date-time" production in [RFC3339].
+In addition, an uppercase "T" character MUST be used to separate date and time, and an uppercase "Z" character MUST be present in the absence of a numeric time zone offset.

+### Business rules

+* atom:feed elements MUST contain one or more atom:author elements, unless all of the atom:feed element’s child atom:entry elements contain at least one atom:author element.
+* atom:feed elements MAY contain any number of atom:category
+ elements.
+* atom:feed elements MAY contain any number of atom:contributor
+ elements.
+* atom:feed elements MUST NOT contain more than one atom:generator element.
+* atom:feed elements MUST NOT contain more than one atom:icon element.
+* atom:feed elements MUST NOT contain more than one atom:logo element.
+* atom:feed elements MUST contain exactly one atom:id element.
+* atom:feed elements SHOULD contain one atom:link element with a rel attribute value of "self".
+This is the preferred URI for retrieving Atom Feed Documents representing this Atom feed.
+* atom:feed elements MUST NOT contain more than one atom:link element with a rel attribute value of "alternate" that has the same combination of type and hreflang attribute values.
+* atom:feed elements MAY contain additional atom:link elements
+ beyond those described above.
+* atom:feed elements MUST NOT contain more than one atom:rights element.
+* atom:feed elements MUST NOT contain more than one atom:subtitle element.
+* atom:feed elements MUST contain exactly one atom:title element.
+* atom:feed elements MUST contain exactly one atom:updated element.